• Skip to primary navigation

 • Put cold packs on your breasts.
 You can use an ice pack or put ice in a plastic bag.
 Be sure to put a thin cloth (like a dishcloth or pillowcase) between the ice pack and your breasts.

-• Use cold cabbage leave (wash fresh cabbage and refrigerate; pull off one leaf at a time and lay them over your breasts; keep the leaves on your skin until they get soft).
+• Use cold cabbage leaves (wash fresh cabbage and refrigerate it; pull off one leaf at a time and lay them over your breasts; keep the leaves on your skin until they get soft).

-• Wear a well-fitting and supportive bra at all times, even while you sleep.
+• Wear a well-fitting and supportive bra for several days, even while you sleep.

 • When standing in the shower, do not let the water hit your breasts directly.
 Turn your back and let the water run over your shoulders.